|September 18th, 2020|

-Most of the companies that offer P2P payment service to merchants charge zero or a negligible fee.
-In comparison to credit/debit card processing fees, this fee is very low and merchants also do not need to acquire any hardware/devices like POS terminal, scanners, PIN-pads etc. A computer, a smartphone and an account with a decent P2P service provider is all that is needed to start exchanging funds.
+Most of the companies that offer P2P payment services to merchants charge zero or a negligible fee.
+In comparison to credit/debit card processing fees, this fee is very low and merchants also do not need to acquire any hardware/devices like POS terminals, scanners, PIN pads, etc. A computer, a smartphone, and an account with a decent P2P service provider are all that are needed to start exchanging funds.

 Potential security risks and benefits of P2P payments:

 P2P payments are mostly concerned with offering ease of use, convenience, and speed.
 Quick payments facility right on the smartphone makes life so much easier.
 These payments are becoming widely popular among millennials because of their speed and ease.